BloomTech-Labs/geograpics-fe/geograpix/README.md

 # Content Licenses

 All photos used on Geograpics or in design files are royalty-free & attribution-free, requiring no licenses.
-All headshots of developers are the property of their respective persons, no license, explicit or implied, is granted for use outside this readme file without the express permission of the owner/person im the headshot image.
+All headshots of developers are the property of their respective persons, no license, explicit or implied, is granted for use outside this readme file without the express permission of the owner/person in the headshot image.

 # Testing